AdamStuckert/Ranitomeya_imitator_genome/Workbook.md

 **add new genome metrics for 1.3.2 here**

-Next we did a round of pilon polishing, followed by LR_Gap filling.
+Next we did a round of pilon polishing.

 ```bash
 # first map Illumina (10x) reads to the genome